 (1) Schizachyrium scoparium var. scoparium

 This site occurs on linear to concave treads of stream terraces or paleoterraces and on base slopes and side slopes of hillslopes in the Texas North-Central Prairies.
 This site is characteristically a water distributing site.
+Slopes are typically less than 5 percent.

 Table 2.
 Representative physiographic features